dddrrreee/cs140e-20win/labs/2-bootloader/PRELAB.md

 Since this lab is going out so late, there is no official thing you need to hand in.
-HOWEVER, you are strongly encouraged to do all the prelab work, otherwise it's going to be a long lab.
+HOWEVER, you are strongly encouraged to do all the prelab work, otherwise it's going to be a long lab --- in particular, implement the two routines described in Part 3 (below).

 ### 1. Read through the lab

-You'll especially want to look through the protocol in Part 2 for context.
+You'll especially want to look through the protocol in the lab's Part 2 for context.
 It's not that complicated, and everything else is only interesting to the extent it enables you to build the protocol.

 ### 2. Look around the code.